favourdev1/Nigerian-University-Api/README.md

 ## Note
 The API is for educational and informational purposes only.
 The data provided is based on the available records at the time of retrieval and may be subject to change.
+Feel free to make any necessary contribution